fentbuscoding/codinh/README.md

 3. Run the application: `python app.py`
 4. Open your browser and go to: `http://localhost:5000`
 5. Share with friends using your local network IP (displayed when starting the app)

+## Persistence

+The button click count is now saved to a file (`button_clicks.json`) so it persists between server restarts.
+Your progress is never lost!

 ## Network Access